 Foods to Avoid for Your African Grey Parrot

-Giving your parrot foods such as chocolate, fatty and salty foods, cola and all beverages containing gas, fruit juices and fruit seeds, dates, onions, eggplant and mushrooms will seriously impair their health.
+Giving your parrot chocolate, fatty and salty foods, cola and all drinks containing gas, fruit juices and fruit pits, dates, onions, eggplant and mushrooms will seriously impair their health.

-You should be patient, calm and understanding during the process of acquiring the parrot eating habit.
+You should be patient, calm and understanding when training your parrot to eat.
 There should be love in your relationships because; African Grey parrots; They are creatures that can understand people’s feelings and do not forget this.

 How to Give African Grey Education